-We usually prefer some combination of butter, cream cheese, jam, honey or maple syrup.
+We usually prefer some combination of butter, cream cheese, jam, honey or maple syrup on our waffles.
 Occasionally there will be some fresh blueberries or sliced strawberries.
 Sometimes, like in these photos, I make a quick berry compote by simply heating through some frozen mixed berries with a squirt of honey or agave syrup.

 This amount of batter makes 3 x 20cm circular waffles (more or less, depending on your machine.)

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)